 If you have syphilis, you will need urgent referral to a specialist care team.
 Treatment is usually a course of antibiotics.

 Your care team will also offer to test your partner to see if they need treatment as well so that you do not get reinfected.

 Your baby may need to be examined and given antibiotics after birth.

 You can still get these infections during pregnancy, even after a negative test result.
 Talk to your midwife or GP if you're worried about anything.

-You can catch sexually transmitted infections during pregnancy if you or your sexual partner take risks such as having unprotected sex.
+You can catch sexually transmitted infections during pregnancy if you have unprotected sex.

 You can also get HIV and hepatitis B if you inject illegal drugs and share needles.

-Remember, you can ask to be tested for hepatitis B, HIV or syphilis at any time if you think you're at risk or you change sexual partner.
+Remember, you can ask to be tested for hepatitis B, HIV or syphilis at any time during pregnancy.